Kattis91/what-is-cooking/README.md

   - Comments section:

-    - There are some comments left:
+    - There are some comments on the recipe:

       ![image](media/comments.jpg)

-    - There are NO comments left:
+    - There are NO comments:

       ![image](media/no_comments.jpg)